 Size and Portability – This is one of the categories that I tend to grade the harshest because I’m always using my vaporizers out on the go.
 I’m camping, biking, hiking, skiing, paddleboarding…etc. You get the idea.
 I want something that can easily fit in my pocket and won’t weigh me down.

 The Ghost MV1 weighs roughly 345 grams.
 By comparison, the Mighty, another big vaporizer, weighs roughly 230 grams.
 That’s about the weight difference of a bar of soap which might not seem like much but the Mighty is slender whereas the Ghost is a bulky design.

-The MV1 is the perfect vaporizer to use around the house, especially for taking quick but potent rips during short breaks playing videos games.
+The MV1 is the perfect vaporizer to use around the house, especially for taking quick but potent rips during short breaks playing video games.
 I also really enjoy taking it over to a buddies house for some sessions.

-Build Quality – The overall build quality is top notch.
+Build Quality – The overall build quality is top-notch.
 The design of this vaporizer is one of the things I like most about it.
 I always enjoy getting a new vaporizer that looks nothing like the rest of the market.
 It’s exciting to see a company come in a design something completely different from anything else.